andreasgoulas/go-mcc/README.md

 summon  |32   |/summon
 level   |64   |/env, /load, /main, /newlvl, /physics, /save...

+The `op` rank, which has access to all commands, is created by default.

 ### command_rules

 This table stores the explicit command permissions for each rank.